 According to Vishveshwara, "When you are truly observing, [the mind] can experience wonderful, strange feelings in and of themselves."
 In the game, and in life, Vishveshwara says that doing random things makes life more exciting, "giving rise to much richer possibilities than in something pre-programmed and more engaging for the player to be taking an active role."

 Another philosophical theme woven into the app experience is the Baader-Meinhof phenomenon.
 This describes the sensation of seeing things you just learned about or talked about.
 Long before eavesdropping Instagram ads, Stanford linguistics professor Arnold Zwicky coined the term to describe the unconscious search that starts once something enters our conscious.
 In the world of Randonauting, it plays a part in the process on setting an intention and assigning meaning to random occurrences, events, and items.
 Confirmation bias might play a similar role.
 Part of the app's success could be contributed to the fact that people go to the locations already subconsciously knowing what answer they're looking for, and so they find evidence that supports it.

-As for why the app has become so popular on TikTok, Instagram, and YouTube, creator Lengfelder says that sharing the story is part of the experience.
+As for why the app became so popular on TikTok, Instagram, and YouTube, during the midst of quarantine, creator Lengfelder says that sharing the story is part of the experience.
 It's also part of why the app keeps getting more popular, without any formal marketing.
 "It's sort of a perfect storm of easy tools to create little vignettes and an algorithm that boosts the memetic nature of the phenomena," Lengfelder explains.
 "People see an interesting adventure, decide to try the app themselves, post a TikTok of what they find, and Randonautica ends up self-propagating."